openlitepanel/olpinstall/README.md

 ```
 Many more features.

 Visit https://openlitepanel.com for more details.
+Feel free to connect support@openlitepanel.com